Logotype for Vale S.A.

 • Copper all-in cost decreased 63% to $1.20/ton, well below guidance, aided by strong operations and higher byproduct revenues; nickel all-in cost decreased 4% year-over-year.

-• Recurring/free cash flow was $500–504 million, down from $800 million in Q4, due to seasonally lower EBITDA and working capital variation.
+• Recurring/free cash flow was $500–504 million, down sharply year-over-year, due to lower EBITDA and higher working capital needs.

 Outlook and guidance